massimocaprinali/cloud-foundry-public/liberty-customizingJRE.md

 ```
 {: codeblock}

-Download the appropriate unrestricted policy files and add them to your application as:
+Download the appropriate unrestricted policy files and add them to your app as:

 ```
     resources\.java-overlay\.java\jre\lib\security\US_export_policy.jar